Company Registration in Philippines- An Overview

 - One Person Corporation (OPC)

-The Revised Corporation Code has brought out a different from of entity.
+The Revised Corporation Code has brought out a different form of entity.
 As per the above, a single stock holder who subscribes to the shares of this entity would form an OPC.
 This form of entity can only be started by a trust or a natural person.
 The individual would be considered as the sole shareholder and the single director of the company.
 OPC can carry out other appointments such as the company secretary, treasurer and officers within 15 days of the incorporation.

 - Area Headquarters